microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusinessCalendarView.md

 ```

 ### -ServiceName
-The name of the booking service associated with this appointment.
+The name of the bookingService associated with this appointment.This property is optional when creating a new appointment.
+If not specified, it is computed from the service associated with the appointment by the serviceId property.

 ```yaml
 Type: System.String